Skip to main content

 • Child Benefit for a child under 12

-• Income Support and you are regularly and engaged in a lot of caring
+• Income Support and you are providing regular and substantial care

 If the above does not apply, you need to apply for the credits.